adanieljohnson/SWP_student_writing_guide/docs/750-Annotated-Bibliography.md

 ## Writing As a Research Question

+> Since the mid-1990s, there has been tremendous growth in discipline-based education research and scholarship of teaching and learning.
+How students develop disciplinary writing skills is one of many potentially fertile areas for investigation.

 Anson, C. M. (2000).
 Talking about writing: A classroom-based study of students’ reflections on their drafts.
 In J. B. Smith & K. B. Yancey (Eds.), _Self-assessment and development in writing: A collaborative inquiry_ (pp. 59–74).
 Hampton Press.